Asbestosis

 What is the prognosis (outlook) for people with asbestosis?

-Many people with mild asbestosis live fulfilling lives for many years after being diagnosed, but some cases get worse over time.
-You may need medical management throughout your life.
+Many people with mild asbestosis live fulfilling lives for many years after being diagnosed.
+Others get worse and need medical treatment for the rest of their lives.

 Your healthcare provider is likely to order chest X-rays and lung function tests every few years to look for changes in the scarring in your lungs.
 The findings on your imaging tests will change as the stages of your condition progress.